Resource Criteria

 *Evidence-based medicine (EBM) or evidence-based practice (EBP) aims to apply the best available evidence gained from the scientific method to clinical decision making.
 It seeks to assess the strength of evidence of the risks and benefits of treatments (including lack of treatment) and diagnostic tests.

-Administration on Developmental Disabilities Disclosure Statement
+Administration on Intellectual and Developmental Disabilities Disclosure Statement

 Date posted: March 29, 2011.
 Content created by The Autism NOW Center.
-Last updated: April 19, 2012.
+Last updated: March 21, 2018.